ericabxy/wadder/README.md

 - <code>python3 patter.py "filename"</code>
 - <code>python3 patter.py --save-pixmap "filename"</code>
-- <code>python3 patter.py --colormap=PLAYPAL0.lmp --save-pixmap "filename"</code>
+- <code>python3 patter.py --playpal=PLAYPAL0.lmp --save-pixmap "filename"</code>

 This script works with lump files formatted in DOOM "picture format".
 It can render the binary data as a 256-color pixmap with a transparency mask.
-If you do not supply it with a PLAYPAL colormap data lump it will render the image with 256 gray shades instead of the intended colors.
+If you do not supply it with a PLAYPAL data lump it will render the image with 256 gray shades instead of the intended colors.

 ## Details